 Prevention: Avoid suspicious websites.
 Normally, compromised websites are flagged by search engines and anti-malware programs.

 Trojan malware attempts to deliver its payload by disguising itself as legitimate software.
 One technique used was an “alert” a user’s system was compromised by malware, recommending a scan, whereby the scan actually delivered the malware.

 Prevention: Avoid downloading programs or executable from unrecognized vendors or those that attempt to alarm the user to a serious problem.

 These types of cyber risks continue to grow in complexity, but understanding them is the best way to better defend your networks and systems.
-If you’d like assistance, you can get a free IT assessment from our skilled technicians to assess the strength of your cybersecurity infrastructure.

 Join The Executech Newsletter And Get: